 Regardless, there are over 1,100 scenarios the Triple Zero team are instantly prepared for and their reassuring, calming voice, instructions, scene safety advice and first aid care is amongst the best in the world.

 So who are the amazing people on the other end of the Triple Zero calls?

-Recently I was fortunate enough to spend some time in the Emergency Services Telecommunications Authority (ESTA) Contact Centre, and along with interviewing Dr Amee Morgans, Executive Director Operations Support on my CX Hustle Podcast, I also got to spend some time with a couple of the staff, the real-life Triple Zero Heroes!
+Recently I was fortunate enough to spend some time in the Emergency Services Telecommunications Authority (ESTA) Contact Centre, and along with interviewing Dr Amee Morgans, Executive Director Operations Support on my CX Central Podcast, I also got to spend some time with a couple of the staff, the real-life Triple Zero Heroes!

 As many of you know, I’ve been on a crusade for more decades than I care to remember about promoting the diversity of contact centre roles in our community and challenging the perceptions most people have of contact centre work.

 Whether it’s our Triple Zero heroes, ordering some food, insurance, banking, telcos, billing enquiries, claims and so on, the one thing they all have in common is they work in a contact centre.

 Sure, the types of calls, skills and experience may vary but they come to work every day and sit in front of a computer with a headset on talking to customers so that’s a contact centre for me!